Jose Trevino Player Props: Yankees vs. Orioles

-The New York Yankees, including Jose Trevino (hitting .192 in his past 10 games, with a double, a home run, a walk and two RBI), take on starter Dean Kremer and the Baltimore Orioles at Yankee Stadium, Wednesday at 7:05 PM ET.
+The New York Yankees and Jose Trevino, who went 1-for-3 with a home run and an RBI last time out, take on Kyle Bradish and the Baltimore Orioles at Yankee Stadium, Thursday at 7:05 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Orioles.
+He notched a home run while going 1-for-3 in his previous game against the Orioles.

 Jose Trevino Game Info & Props vs. the Orioles